-10.3 Is consent or notice required?
+14.2 Is consent or notice required?
 Describe how employers typically obtain consent or provide notice.

-See the answer to question 10.2 above: yes, prior transparent information is required, however, consent is generally not necessary.
+See the answer to question 14.1 above: yes, prior transparent information is required; however, consent is generally not necessary.

-10.4 To what extent do works councils/trade unions/ employee representatives need to be notified or consulted?
+14.3 To what extent do works councils/trade unions/ employee representatives need to be notified or consulted?

 The representatives of the employees in a company have a right to timely and comprehensive information by the company on all matters that allow employees to duly perform their tasks (article 9 of the Federal Act on Information and Participation of Employees in Companies).
-Since CCTV and employee monitoring may have an impact on employee performance, employee representatives need to be kept up to date on these subjects.
+Since employee monitoring may have an impact on employee performance, employee representatives need to be kept up to date on this subject.
 However, there is no requirement to consult any entities.